AntoninRuan/CellarManager/README.md

 Verify every program dependencies are installed on your computer.
 (See the dependencies section)

-Place the downloaded file in empty folder (name `CaveManager`, for example), and run it
+Put the downloaded file in an empty folder (named `CellarManager`, for example), and run it

 ### Dependencies

-This program need Java and JavaFX to run.<br>
+This program needs Java and JavaFX to run.<br>
 You can download Java [here][windows_java_download_en].<br>
-This Java download includes JavaFX, so once you have installed it, you can run the program without issues.
+This Java version includes JavaFX, so once you have installed it, you can run the program without issues.

 If you are using a newer version than Java 8, JavaFX is no longer included in it, you have to download it.<br>
-You can find a installation guide [here][javafx_download]
+You can find a installation guidance [here][javafx_download]

 #### Find you Java version